On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Chemical Reaction for Molecular PNC and Receiver Noise Reduction

 The error performances of the two schemes without ISI are investigated in Section \ref{error}.
 It is shown analytically and later by simulation that the proposed PNC scheme outperforms the SNC scheme.

-\textbf{Remark on notation:} While we have attempted to simplify the notation (both in the case with and without ISI) as much as possible, for the two phases of the communication, we needed to define messages sent and decoded in each phase by the transceivers and the relay; we needed to define error events for each phases.
-Furthermore, since we have two receptor groups at the relay we needed to define decoded messages of each receptor group and their corresponding error events.
-Table \ref{table_notation} summarizes our mostly used notations in this paper.
+\textbf{Remark on notation:} While the notation is kept as simple as possible, the messages sent and decoded by the transceivers and the relay in each communication phase must be defined as well as the error events for each phase.
+Furthermore, since we have two receptor types at the relay, the decoded messages of each receptor type and their corresponding error events must be defined.
+Table \ref{table_notation} summarizes the mostly used notations in this paper.